 An off-grid solar installation that isn’t frequently used can get around many of the drawbacks linked with lead-acid batteries.
 Because of the lower usage rate of lead-acid batteries, you can save a considerable amount of money when designing a power backup system for a boat or RV.

-At the end of the day, most lead-acid batteries last between 3 to 5 years but could live as long as 12+ years if you take good care of them.
+At the end of the day, most lead-acid batteries last between 3 to 5 years but could live as long as 12+ years if you take good care of them, Agm battery and Gel battery are the most common sealed lead-acid batteries.

 Lithium-ion batteries are the most trusted for just about any solar system application.
 They offer a compact, lightweight solution with a higher depth of discharge and superior solar battery lifespan.
 Adding to their long list of benefits are higher capacities and better efficiency.